gridai/grid-docs/docs/products/add-data-to-grid-datastores/datastore-faq.md

 Grid does not charge for storing data.
 However, there is a limit of 25 datastores.

-## Does Grid have a limit on DataStore size?
+## Does Grid have a limit on Datastore size?

 Yes Grid DataStore max size is 1.5 TB.
 For security reasons, we only allow you to upload data for 12 hours continuously.
 If your data is too big to upload in a 12 hour period, it will stop uploading.
 Initiating `grid datastore create <args...>` again will resume the upload.

+## Where does Grid mount my Datastore in a Session or Run?
+By default Grid mounts datastores to `/datastore`.
+This can be customized via cli with the  `--grid_datastore_mount_dir` arugment.

 ## Is there a way to see what files are in a datastore?